Ettuveetil Pillamar: The Eight Houses

 The Ettuveetil Pillamar were known according to the villages in which they resided and all held the title of Pillai.
-The Eight Lords were Kazhakoottathu Pillai, Ramanamadhom Pillai, Chempazhanty Pillai, Kudamon Pillai, Venganur Pillai, Marthandalayam Pillai, Pallichal Pillai and Kolathur Pillai.
+The Eight Lords were Kazhakoottathu Pillai, Ramanamadhom Pillai, Chempazhanty Pillai, Kudamon Pillai, Venganoor Pillai, Marthandalayam Pillai, Pallichal Pillai and Kolathur Pillai.
 Kazhakkoottam and Chempazhanthi lie to the north of Thiruvananthapuram, the capital city, while Venganoor lies to the south, between Balaramapuram and Kovalam.

-Traditional Accounts
+Traditional accounts

 Origin

-Ettuveetil Pillamar were the leaders of the land and ‘tharakootams’ known as ‘Arunootavar’. (the military setup of Nairs) established for maintaining law and justice in Venad.
+Ettuveetil Pillamar were the leaders of the land and ‘tharakootams’ known as ‘Arunootavar’ (the military setup of Nairs) established for maintaining law and justice in Venad (kingdom).
 They were the Governors of provinces of the country.
 They had the power to exercise control over the king also.
-They gradually grew from ordinary landlords to powerful chiefs and allied themselves with the Ettara Yogam.
-The Ettara Yogam ('King's Council of Eight'), an association consisting of the Pushpanjali Swamiyar, seven Potti families and the King of Venad administered the Sri Padmanabhaswamy Temple of Thiruvananthapuram.
+They gradually grew from landlords to powerful chiefs and allied themselves with the Ettara Yogam.
+The Ettara Yogam ('King's Council of Eight and a half'), presided by the Pushpanjali Swamiyar was an association consisting of Potti families, Nair family and the King administered the Sri Padmanabhaswamy Temple of present-dayThiruvananthapuram, Kerala.
 The lands and properties of the temple were divided into eight parts and each was placed by the Yogam under one of the Pillai as governor.
 They soon started opposing the king openly and bringing more and more Madampis or nobles under their influence.